309technology/nijitAghali/README.md

 - 👋 Hi, I’m @NijatAghali
 - 👀 I’m interested in Full Stack Development
-- 🌱 I’m currently learning php for back-end development
+- 🌱 I’m currently learning nodeJS for back-end development and reactJS for front-end development
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me - nicat_agali2002@mail.ru